mj221/mj221.github.io/README.md

 ### Urgent Update
-Porfolio has moved from https://mj221.github.io/ to https://mj221-portfolio.herokuapp.com/.
+Porfolio has moved from https://mj221.github.io/ to https://mj221-portfolio.herokuapp.com/ due to technical limitations and new upgrades.

 The portfolio is available here:
 ```